Timinator2000/Algorithm_X/12 - your turn/02 - killer sudoku.md

 # Suggested Path Forward

 To get started, I recommend you work on setting up Algorithm X with no problem-space reduction at all.
 A basic Sudoku Algorithm X setup will quickly solve __Test Case 1: Easy__ and __Test Case 2: Medium__.
 Of course, you will need to make sure all the cage sums are properly honored.
 From there it gets tougher.
-A hardcore Algorithm X setup will quickly solve __Test Case 3: Hard__, but that is as far as Algorithm X can take you without some problem-space reduction.
+A hardcore Algorithm X setup will quickly solve __Test Case 3: Hard__, and you might eke out a solution for __Test Case 4: Expert__ before timing out.
+To solve the 4th test case in a more reasonable amount of time will require some problem-space reduction.

 As you work through this puzzle, keep in mind that everything you lean will help you cross the next hurdle, [Killer Sudoku Extreme Challenge]( https://www.codingame.com/training/hard/killer-sudoku-extreme-challenge).